What is 1:1 leverage?

 Can you use 1x leverage for all asset classes?

-It is possible to use a ratio of 1x when trading any asset class such as forex, crypto, stocks and spread betting.
+It is possible to use a ratio of 1x when trading any asset class such as forex, crypto, stocks and financial spread betting.
 All you need to do is to make sure that you find a broker that lets you change your ratio to the lowest setting.

 Conclusion